 Dante and the Teaching of Italian in Australia

-This event will be the last of the Dante700 Seminar series and is also being held to celebrate the XXI Settimana della Lingua Italiana nel Mondo.
-The event will explore the teaching of the Italian language in Australia, in the context of the significance of Dante to that work.
-The Italian language is among the most taught second languages in Australian schools and there are numerous Italian Studies programs in Universities across Australia.
+This event in addition to celebrating the Dante700 Seminar series was also being held to celebrate the XXI Settimana della Lingua Italiana nel Mondo (the 21st Week of the Italian Language in the World).
+The event explored the teaching of the Italian language in Australia, in the context of the significance of Dante to that work.
+The Italian language is the most taught second language in Australian schools and there are numerous Italian Studies programs in Universities across Australia.

-Moderated by Prof.ssa Concetta Cirigliano Perna, the themes of the evening will be explored by a panel of leaders in Italian Studies and related fields: Emeritus Professor Nerida Newbigin, Associate Professor Angela Scarino and Dr Anna Rita Tamponi.
+Moderated by Prof.ssa Concetta Cirigliano Perna, the themes of the evening were explored by a panel of leaders in Italian Studies and related fields: Emeritus Professor Nerida Newbigin, Associate Professor Angela Scarino and Dr Anna Rita Tamponi.
 Further details of the panel are provided below.
+The event can be viewed at the video embedded below.

 Prof.ssa Concetta Cirigliano Perna, Vice President of the Dante Alighieri Society Sydney